Pupil Premium Grant

-The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
+The Government believes that the Pupil Premium, which is in addition to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 In order to close barriers, how has pupil premium money been spent at Dove Bank?

 We work hard to improve the progress and attainment of all our students.
-The barriers to learning faced by our pupil premium pupils are the same barriers faced by a large number pupils and so we have taken a decision to treat all pupils as individuals and access their holistic needs whatever ‘group’ they belong to.
-However we do consider the progress of all our groups and report specifically regarding pupil premium and non pupil premium and other significant groups.
+The barriers to learning faced by our pupil premium pupils are the same barriers faced by a large number pupils and so we have taken a decision to treat all pupils as individuals and access their holistic needs whatever 'group' they belong to.
+However, we do consider the progress of all our groups and report specifically regarding pupil premium and non pupil premium and other significant groups.

 Staff have a very clear idea of each student’s individual needs and they try to support them effectively based on those actual and specific needs.
 Our pupil premium has therefore been used to either expand existing initiatives or to fund new strategies.
 We have to keep this under review - if we were not making an impact in a specific area then we need to reconsider and re-focus the spending.